gstanden/orabuntu-lxc/README.md

 Step 3

-Download the latest Orabuntu-LXC 7.0.0-alpha ELENA release (as of September 26, 2021 this is in MASTER branch only) to /home/username/Downloads and unzip it, then navigate to the "anylinux" directory.
+Download the latest Orabuntu-LXC 7.0.0-alpha ELENA release (as of September 26, 2021 this is in MASTER branch only) to

+"/home/username/Downloads"

+and unzip it, then navigate to the "anylinux" directory.

+**Note** that you can download to any directory owned by the install user; the "Downloads" directory is just a recommended download destination.

 If a non-root administrative user is not available on the host, create it with the ./uekulele/uekulele-services-0.sh script as described below.